drewww/prism/docs/source/making-a-roguelike/part1.rst

 ---------------------

 Now that the kobold exists in the world, you might notice something—it’s not moving!
-To give it behavior, we need to implement a :lua:class:`ControllerComponent`.
+To give it behavior, we need to implement a :lua:class:`Controller`.

-A :lua:class:`ControllerComponent` (or one of its derivatives) defines the :lua:func:`ControllerComponent.act` function, which takes the :lua:class:`Level` and the :lua:class:`Actor` as arguments and returns a valid action.
+A :lua:class:`Controller` (or one of its derivatives) defines the :lua:func:`Controller.act` function, which takes the :lua:class:`Level` and the :lua:class:`Actor` as arguments and returns a valid action.